danzin/image-app/README.md

 ### Feed system
  - **Personalized (Home) Feed**: user-specific partitioned feed - follows + growing personalization signals.
 Fast, cached per-user, primary home view for active users.
  - **ForYou Feed**:
-   -  `For You` feed is an algorithmic feed created by a ranked feed generated from a mongo aggregation ranking images by recency, popularity, tags and relevancy with weights for rankings.
+   -  `For You` feed is created by a ranked feed generated from a mongo aggregation ranking images by recency, popularity, tags and relevancy with weights for rankings.
 Current weights are:
     ```
     recency: 0.5,
    popularity: 0.3,